Communication Lower Bounds via Critical Block Sensitivity: Introduction

 \item[\bf 2.] \textbf{Proof complexity:} Impagliazzo et al.~\cite{impagliazzo94upper} (see also~\cite[\S19.3]{jukna12boolean}) introduced an analogue of KW-games to proof complexity.
 They showed how small tree-like Cutting Planes refutations of an unsatisfiable CNF formula $F$ can be converted into efficient \emph{two-party} communication protocols for a certain canonical search problem associated with~$F$.
 More recently, Beame et al.~\cite{beame07lower} extended this connection by showing that suitable lower bounds for \emph{multi-party} protocols imply degree/rank lower bounds for many well-studied semi-algebraic proof systems, including \LSfull~\cite{lovasz91cones}, Positivstellensatz~\cite{grigoriev01linear}, Sherali--Adams~\cite{sherali90hierarchy}, and Lasserre (SOS)~\cite{lasserre01explicit} systems.
 In parallel to these developments, Huynh and Nordstr{\"o}m~\cite{huynh12virtue} have also found a new kind of simulation of space-bounded proofs by communication protocols.
 They used this connection to prove length--space lower bounds in proof complexity. \end{itemize}

 In this work we obtain new randomised lower bounds for search problems in both two-party and multi-party settings.
 Our proofs are relatively simple reductions from the \emph{set-disjointness} function, the canonical $\NP$-complete problem in communication complexity.
-These results allow us to derive, almost for free, new lower bounds in the above two application domains. \begin{itemize}[leftmargin=\parindent] \item[\bf 1.] \textbf{Monotone depth:} We construct a monotone function on $n$ variables whose monotone circuits require depth $\Omega(n/\log n)$.
+These results allow us to derive, almost for free, new lower bounds in the above two application domains. \begin{itemize} \item[\bf 1.] \textbf{Monotone depth:} We introduce a certain monotone encoding of the \emph{CSP satisfiability} problem and prove an $\Omega(n/\log n)$ monotone depth lower bound for it, where $n$ is the number of input variables.
 Previously, the best bound for an explicit monotone function (perfect matchings) was $\Omega(\sqrt{n})$ due to Raz and Wigderson~\cite{raz92monotone}.
-Moreover, we prove a tight $\Theta(\sqrt{n})$ monotone depth bound for a function in monotone~$\P$.
+Moreover, we prove a $\Theta(\sqrt{n})$ monotone depth bound for a function in monotone~$\P$.

-In fact, we show that the above bounds hold even if the circuits are allowed to make some errors.
-In particular, we get a simple proof of an average-case hierarchy theorem within monotone~$\P$, similar to a recent result of Filmus et al.~\cite{filmus13average}.
-(Their result was proven using Fourier analytic techniques~\cite{potechin10bounds,chan12tight}.)

 \item[\bf 2.] \textbf{Rank, length, and space:} We obtain new rank lower bounds for a family of semantic polynomial threshold proof systems called $\Tcc{k}$, which includes many of the semi-algebraic proof systems mentioned above.
 This extends and simplifies the work of Beame et al~\cite{beame07lower}.
 We also extend the length--space lower bound of Huynh and Nordstr{\"o}m~\cite{huynh12virtue} to hold for $\Tcc{k}$ systems of degree up to $k=(\log n)^{1-o(1)}$.
 In particular, this yields the first nontrivial length--space lower bounds for dynamic SOS proofs of this degree. \end{itemize} We state these results more precisely shortly, once we first formalise our basic communication complexity setup.